abmohiz01/Lead_Generation/README.md

 ```
 to create a new Spider

-3. Run your Spide Using:
+3. Run your Spider Using:
 ```bash
 scrapy crawl spider_name.
 ```